 Here are a few key emerging trends in SCM.

 Artificial intelligence and machine learning

 History-based forecasting is used to drive supply chain planning, but artificial intelligence (AI) and machine learning (ML) are primed to change that forever.
 AI- and ML-based predictive models will transform processes like demand sensing, shaping, and orchestration, as well as supply planning.
-AI will begin to drive dynamic pricing, and new-product introductions will be based on predictive market intelligence.
+AI will begin to drive dynamic pricing, and new product introductions will be based on predictive market intelligence.
 AI and ML will also drive new models for product promotions management, as well as responses to disruptions in the supply chain.
-AI and ML predictions will play a key role in the future of supply chain operations and have a transformative effect on other business processes.

 Regulatory challenges and security risks

-With the continued risk of high-profile hacks that compromise the information of millions of consumers, companies will need to raise the standards of their privacy and protection protocols this year.
-New regulations to protect privacy that go into effect this year, such as General Data Protection Regulation (GDPR), will also affect company operations.
-Tax reform, Brexit, political instability, oil prices, and resource availability will all require action across the enterprise, including within the supply chain.
+With the continued risk of high-profile hacks that compromise the information of millions of consumers, companies will need to raise the standards of their privacy and protection protocols.
+Macroeconomic concerns, political instability, oil prices, and resource availability will all require action across the enterprise, including within the supply chain.
 As a result, supply chain planners will need sophisticated modeling capabilities to plan for all potential scenarios.

 A dynamic, connected future